Exposiziuns Temporaras › Upcoming › Wanda Czełkowska: Art is not Rest

 Antonina Gugała

-Wanda Czełkowska, "Temat" ("Theme"), 1970–1971, black & white photography.
+Wanda Czełkowska, Temat (Theme), 1970–1971, black & white photography.
 Courtesy of Wanda Czełkowska Studio; photo: Wanda Czełkowska.

 Wanda Czełkowska (1930-2021) was a key figure of the Polish avant-garde whose oeuvre remained almost unnoticed by art history until recently.

-Wanda Czełkowska beside her installation "Stół" ("Table", 1968-1971) during 4th Kraków Meetings at the BWA pavilion in Kraków, Poland 1971.
+Wanda Czełkowska beside her installation Stół (Table, 1968-1971) during 4th Kraków Meetings at the BWA pavilion in Kraków, Poland 1971.
 Courtesy of Szarota Nowak, photo: Wacław Nowak.

 Those who knew her, often refer to her as someone who treads her own separate path.
 Unlike her contemporaries Alina Szapocznikow and Magdalena Abakanowicz, her work remains largely unknown outside of Poland.

-Czełkowska’s best-known works, a series of sculptures titled Glowy (Heads), demonstrate the artist’s ability to bridge the figurative with the abstract.
-From early 1970s, she conceived conceptual works of which the installations Table (1968-1971) and Absolute Elimination of Sculpture as a Notion of Shape (1972) are the most monumental examples.
+Czełkowska’s best-known works, a series of sculptures titled Głowy (Heads), demonstrate the artist’s ability to bridge the figurative with the abstract.
+From early 1970s, she conceived conceptual works of which the installations Stół (Table) (1968-1971) and Bezwzględne wyeliminowanie rzeźby jako pojęcia kształtu (Absolute Elimination of Sculpture as a Notion of Shape) (1972) are the most monumental examples.
 Even though she defined herself as a sculptor, she pursued a parallel activity as a painter.

-“Exhibition Wokół polskiej rzeźby lat 70. lat 80 (Polish Sculpture of the 1970s and 1980s) at the Centre for Polish Sculpture in Orońsko, 1995, photographer unknown.
+“Exhibition Wokół polskiej rzeźby lat 70. lat 80" (Polish Sculpture of the 1970s and 1980s) at the Centre for Polish Sculpture in Orońsko, 1995, photographer unknown.
 Showing Wanda Czełkowska, Bezwzględne wyeliminowanie rzeźby jako pojęcia kształtu (The Absolute Elimination of Sculpture as a Notion of Shape), 1972; 1995.
 Courtesy of Wanda Czełkowska Studio; photo: unknown.

-This exhibition seeks to interpret Wanda Czelkowska’s practice as in permanent tension between the body, the mind and the space.
+This exhibition seeks to interpret Wanda Czełkowska’s practice as in permanent tension between the body, the mind and the space.
 It offers a nonchronological display with an unprecedented reconstruction of the monumental installation Absolute Elimination of Sculpture as a Notion of Shape (1972–1995) at its core, with a constellation of sculptural, graphic and pictorial works built around this central piece.

-The goal of Czelkowska’s first retrospective outside of Poland is to offer a comprehensive overview of her artistic career and an inspiring narrative stressing her original contribution to the development of the afterwar sculpture in Europe.
+The goal of Czełkowska’s first retrospective outside of Poland is to offer a comprehensive overview of her artistic career and an inspiring narrative stressing her original contribution to the development of the afterwar sculpture in Europe.

 International press: